StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 === "As an administrator"

     !!! warning "Required permissions"
-        Only users with the `manageUser` permission can manage user accounts at the organization level in TheHive.
+        Only users with an admin-type profile that has the `manageUser` permission can manage user accounts at the client level in TheHive.

     1. Go to the **Users** view from the sidebar menu.